bensos000/remultmonorepo/README.md

 # remult monorepo

-to run this project type you must install bun and node
+to run this project type you must install bun

 ```sh
 bun install